javascript-tutorial/en.javascript.info/1-js/04-object-basics/03-symbol/article.md

 alert( user[id] ); // we can access the data using the symbol as the key
 ```

+What's the benefit over using `Symbol("id")` over a string `"id"`?

+Let's make the example a bit deeper to see that.

-Now let's imagine that another script wants to have its own "id" property inside `user`, for its own purposes.
+Imagine that another script wants to have its own "id" property inside `user`, for its own purposes.
 That may be another JavaScript library, so the scripts are completely unaware of each other.

-No problem.
-It can create its own `Symbol("id")`.
+Then that script can create its own `Symbol("id")`, like this:

-The script:

 ```js
 // ...